Bed, Bath & Beyond Did Not Drop Ivanka Trump’s Home Line [Debunked]

 — Donald J. Trump (@realDonaldTrump) February 8, 2017

 Meanwhile, much of Ivanka Trump’s collection is still carried at major retailers and has been significantly marked down.
-Nordstrom Rack, Marshall’s, and Saks Off Fifth are also selling her products for a fraction of the original price in an effort to remove her line from their stores.
-The New York Times reported that TJX Companies, parent company of TJ Maxx and Marshall’s, sent a memo to stores informing them to remove all Ivanka Trump signs and fixtures and to move her merchandise and accessories into mixed clothing racks.
+Nordstrom Rack, Marshall’s, and Saks Off Fifth, are also selling her products for a fraction of the original price – in an effort to remove her line from its stores.
+The New York Times reported that TJX Companies, parent company of TJ Maxx and Marshall’s, sent a memo to stores informing them to remove all Ivanka Trump signs and fixtures, and to move her merchandise and accessories into mixed clothing racks.

 Ivanka Trump founded her brand in 2007.
-However, she stepped away from it earlier this year to focus on her reported new position in the White House.
-Her husband, Jared Kushner, is a Senior White House Advisor in the Trump administration.
+However, she stepped away from it earlier this year to focus on her reported new position in the White House and since her husband Jared Kushner is a Senior White House Advisor in the Trump administration.

-Ivanka Trump’s collection is still available on Amazon, Macy’s, Overstock.com, and Zappos.
+Ivanka Trump’s collection is still available on Amazon, Macy’s, Overstock.com, and Zappo’s.
 However, according to Coulter’s recent tweets, Kmart, Sears, and Wayfair.com have stopped carrying her home accessories lines.